History of the team

 There are other groups from Brazil with whom ERABLE maintains a collaboration, including through shared students who have been representing the main pool of PhD students and postdocs of the previous Project-Team BAMBOO since 2001.

-- Fabien Jourdan from the Xenotype Laboratory at the Inra-Toulouse who is an expert on (mainly but not only) metabolic network reconstruction, analysis, and visualisation.
+- Fabien Jourdan from the “Metabolism of Xenobiotics” team in the Toxalim Laboratory at Inra-Toulouse who is an expert on (mainly but not only) metabolic network reconstruction, analysis, and visualisation.

 - The GenScale Team at Inria that has an expertise on NGS and parallel algorithms, data structures, and genomics and evolution more in general.